anson-vandoren/ansonvandoren.com/content/posts/telegram-notification-on-deploy.md

 externalLink = ""
 +++

-I recently [set up webhooks](/posts/deploy-hugo-from-github/) on my web server to receive PUT requests from GitHub whenever I pushed a change to [ansonvandoren.com](https://ansonvandoren.com).
+I recently [set up webhooks](/posts/deploy-hugo-from-github/) on my remote machine to receive POST requests from GitHub whenever I pushed a change to [ansonvandoren.com](https://ansonvandoren.com).
 It works well, but since it's running as a background service on a remote server, I don't get a lot of detail about its status.

-About a year ago, when I first started using [Telegram](https://telegram.org) as my daily-driver chat app (thanks to finally getting fed up with Google cancelling every chat service it's ever invented), I noticed they also offered an API.
+About a year ago, when I first started using [Telegram](https://telegram.org) as my daily-driver chat app (thanks, Google, for cancelling or ruining every chat service you've ever invented), I noticed they also offered an API.
 I immediately thought of several things that could be useful for, but lacked the time and motivation to explore it further.

+Today I had both a good project, and some time to implement it, so I started fiddling around.

 ### What I want to accomplish:

 **Current process**

-1. Make changes locally, commit to a git repo, and push to GitHub
+1. Make website changes locally, commit them to a git repo, and push to GitHub.
 2. GitHub sends a POST request to my server, which then:
-  - Clones the repo locally on the server
+  - Clones the repo locally on the server.
-  - Builds the static site using Hugo
+  - Builds the static site using Hugo.
-  - Copies the built content to the public WWW folder
+  - Copies the built content to the public WWW folder.
 3. If any part of 2. fails, it will roll back to the previous version and log a simple failure message.

 **What I want to add**